tradex-app/TradeX-chart/src/docs/src/content/docs/reference/indicators.md

 [Custom Idicators](../indicators_custom) are in important feature of TradeX-chart.
 They are an extension of the default indicator class and thus inherit all of their methods and properties.
 The documentation will show you how to [define](../indicators_custom#minimal-custom-indicator-definition), [register](../indicators_custom#registering-custom-indicators) and [how data is passed to them](../indicators_custom#how-the-indicator-updates).

-## Modifying Indicator Propterties

-Indicator input values (used in calculation) and output values (display: colour, line style) can be changed, whenever you want programmatically.
+## Accessing Chart Methods, Data and Information

+The base `Indicator` class extends the `Overlay` class.
+See [Overlay Data and Properties](../overlays#overlaydataandproperties)

 First of all, you need the indicator instance of the indicator active on the chart.

-If you've added the chart programmatically
+If you've added the chart programmatically the instance will be returned.

 ```javascript
 const newRSI = myChart.addIndicator("RSI")
 ```

-the instance will be returned.
 Otherwise, if the indicator has been added with the initial chart config / state, you will have to look up the instance. myChart.Indicators - provides a list of all chart panes and their hosted indicators. eg.